Breast cancerMammograms; Mastectomy

 Specific Preventive Measures for High-Risk Women

-- Choose alternatives to oral contraceptives and, if feasible, consider having children early in their life.
+- Use alternatives to oral contraceptives and, if feasible, consider having children early in life

 For preventive purposes, the drugs are usually given as a pill taken daily for 5 years.
 Research indicates they may continue to provide protection for at least another 5 years after therapy ends.